Hearing Instrument Specialist

 The Clinical Lab areas of the Cowan Health Sciences Centre (CHSC) are comprised of clinical bed labs, the Cross Centre for Simulation Learning, the Open Access Lab and Hearing Health Lab.
 In order to maintain these as safe professional spaces, appropriate dress must be worn.
 The purpose of this dress code is to insure the safety of the student, faculty and staff and also to prepare them for the clinical environment.
 The dress code is designed to comply with infection control procedures, workplace health and safety considerations and professional safety.

-All lab areas are covered by this policy for all programs in the School of Health, Life Sciences and Community Services.
+All lab areas are covered by this policy for all programs in the School of Health and Life Sciences.
 Non-compliance with this dress code will result in the person being asked to leave the lab area.
-(If during scheduled lab time, this may result in a missed lab)
+(If during scheduled lab time, this may result in a missed lab).

 - Business Professional is the attire required to enter the Hearing Health (1F37) lab.